ome/EMBL-EBI-imaging-course-05-2023/README.md

 This repository contains materials for the May 2023 virtual course [Microscopy data analysis: machine learning and the BioImage Archive](https://www.ebi.ac.uk/training/events/microscopy-data-analysis-0/).

 Day 4 *Image data resource practical* contains a collection of notebooks with code and text.
-It also contains the presentation [Image Data Resource: Data Submission and Curation].

 Day 5 *Distributed/Cloud computing practical* contains a collection of notebooks with code and text.